Night of Your Life (David Guetta song): Chart performance

 "Night of Your Life" debuted at number 27 on the French Singles Chart, before dropping to number 73 the following week.
 The song debuted at number nine on the Austrian Singles Chart, peaked at number seven the following week, and spent eight non-consecutive weeks on the chart.
 It also debuted at number nine on the Norwegian Singles Chart, where it remained for two consecutive weeks.
 "Night of Your Life" reached the top 20 on the singles charts of Denmark, Finland, Germany and Spain.
 In Sweden, the song debuted at number 51 on the Swedish Singles Chart on September 2, 2011, and peaked at number 31 the following week.
 In the United Kingdom, "Night of Your Life" debuted at number 35 on the UK Singles Chart on September 3, 2011.
 It also charted on the UK Dance Chart, where it peaked at number nine.

 In the United States, "Night of Your Life" debuted at number 81 on the Billboard Hot 100 chart on the issue dated September 10, 2011, selling 27,000 digital copies in its first week.
 In Switzerland, "Night of Your Life" debuted at number 24 on the Swiss Singles Chart on September 11, 2011, where it peaked.
 On the New Zealand Singles Chart, the song entered at number 38, and dropped off the chart the following week.
 In Australia, the song debuted on the ARIA Singles Chart at its peak position of number 37.
 On the Irish Singles Chart, "Night of Your Life" debuted and peaked at number 46, and stayed on the chart for one week.

 Credits and personnel

-Credits adapted from the liner notes for Nothing but the Beat.
+Credits adapted from the liner notes for Nothing but the Beat and Tidal.